telerik/kendo-ui-core/docs/web/datepicker/overview.md

 ---
 title: Overview
-page_title: Overview of DatePicker UI widget
+page_title: Overview | Kendo UI DatePicker Widget
-description: Help guide for the basics of Kendo UI DatePicker widget.
+description: "Learn how to initialize the Kendo UI DatePicker widget and configure its options."
+slug: overview_kendoui_datepicker_widget
+position: 1
 ---

 # DatePicker Overview

-The DatePicker widget allows the user to select a date from a calendar or by direct input.
-It supports custom templates for the "month" view, configurable options for min and max date, start view and the depth of the navigation.
+[Kendo UI DatePicker widget](http://demos.telerik.com/kendo-ui/datepicker/index) allows the user to select a date from a calendar or via a direct input.
+It also supports custom templates for its `month` view and configuration options for minimum and maximum dates, a start view and the depth of the navigation.

 ## Getting Started

-### DatePicker initialization
+### Initialize the DatePicker

     <input id="datePicker" />

     <script>